 There is another painful consequence to cartilage loss on facet joints, and that’s the formation of bone spurs.
 Bone spurs, or osteophytes, are excess bone growths that the body produces as a reaction to excess friction.
 Bone spurs themselves do not hurt, but if they impinge on nerve roots or the spinal cord, they can cause neck pain, back pain and pain that radiates to the limbs.
 Tingling, numbness and muscle weakness also can occur.

 Now that we’ve discussed two culprits in facet joint pain, here are some surgical approaches to treating that pain:

-- Facet joint denervation or facet joint ablation – This facet joint surgery deadens the medial branch nerves that carry pain signals to and from a facet joint.
+- Facet joint denervation or facet joint ablation – This facet joint surgery deadens the medial branch nerves that carry sensory signals to and from a facet joint.
 Since medial branch nerves are not central to the function of a facet joint, these nerves can be safely eliminated, similar to how oral nerve endings are eliminated during a root canal.